-Back home at the Palace, Bertie’s absence was noted by the Queen.
-At breakfast, she glanced at his empty place and his unattended plate of egg Soldiers and asked.
+Back home at the palace, Bertie’s absence was noted by the queen.
+At breakfast, she glanced at his empty place and his unattended plate of egg soldiers and asked, “Where is he?”

 “Bertie’s promise to Beatrice – he will not marry before he finds a dinosaur. ”

-“Fantastic,” exclaimed the queen to he maid.
+“Fantastic,” exclaimed the queen to the maid.
 “Problem postponed for a few million years.”

-“I told you that we checked out China Jack.
+Hua said to Bertie, “I told you that we checked out China Jack.
 We could not confirm that he works on the university team at the dig.
 Any deal he is offering is bound to be highly illegal.
-I hope you don’t mind me saying this, your highness, but it is also probably a deception.”
+I hope you don’t mind me saying this, Your Highness, but it is also probably a deception.”

 They drove on, and towards late afternoon they came to the site of the dinosaur dig.
 They drove across a dirt track through fields, and found a temporary village set up by a stream.
 A security guard dozed in a chair.
 Another man was sweeping up a court yard.
 Other than that, there was precious sign of life.
 Hua prodded the guard and woke him up.
 She persuaded him to go inside and call up China Jack.
 After a boring wait of about an hour, China Jack turned up in a pick-up truck.